yangfangs/physpetools/README.rst

     Input a TXT file contain species names (abbreviated names) are same with KEGG species abbreviation.

 -o
     A directory contain the generate configure files.
-The directory name is iverw.
+The directory name is iview.

 -r
     Annotating ranges by kingdom, phylum, class or order.
 The default is phylum.